MalikSh96/AnimeTracker/readme.md

 In this phase I made a functionality that dynamically accesses the content of a given folder and displays that content on the webpage.
 In this case the `animeimages` **folder**.

+# Phase 10
+Worked on some general styling for the different `Views`